St. Columba Orthodox Church is a canonical parish of the 300M-member Orthodox Churches.

 Services are always in American English with a familiar "King James" lilt.
 We are Orthodox in Faith and approved Western in practice You are welcome to visit us Sunday at 10:00 AM.
 We are open to members of the Orthodox Communion of Churches and to those who wish to belong as members of the Church.
 Those wishing to become Catechumans are welcome.

 Evening Prayer (Vespers) is Wednesday at 7:00 PM where you can pray like a Christian Monk (for 28 minutes).
 No guitars, no altar call, no "offering"....
 Just the sound of men at prayer.
 Holy Day and weekday Services are as announced.

 PICTURE: The last Tsar of Russia and family. they were shot to death by Soviet Communists.

 “And they continued steadfastly in the apostles’ doctrine and fellowship, and in the breaking of bread, and in the prayers” (Acts).

-The Orthodox communion of churches is an original and remains essentially unchanged since the early centuries of Christendom and is concerned with the direction of our nation.
+The Orthodox Communion of Churches is an original and remains essentially unchanged since the early centuries of Christendom and is concerned with the direction of our nation.
 We note that our nation’s laws differ from the Church in definitions of Marriage, Divorce and the humanity of children beginning at conception.
 We also valuer the Truth that parents are the primary teachers in the family.
 Our obligation is to recognize and acknowledge publicaly and privately that Christ is King, and that all freedoms are actually gifts to us from Him.
 We acknowledge that freedom is not a license to break rules, but is the gift given to us that allows us to value God's rules.

 Our parish also helps coordinate Home Schooling via "Classical Conversations".

 Click HERE for mild irenic non-emotional statements by our parish priest or go to columbasorthodoxpulpit.blogspot.com